jax-ml/jax/docs/new_docs/301/hijax-types.md

 rematerialization and dead code elimination.

-As ever with hijax, `tests/hijax_test.py` is a good source of worked examples, and {ref}`hijax-custom-derivatives` covers the primitive-side API — including JVP rules, symbolic zeros, and custom linearization — in more depth.
+As ever with hijax, `tests/hijax_test.py` is a good source of worked examples, and {ref}`jax-301-custom-derivatives` covers the primitive-side API — including JVP rules, symbolic zeros, and custom linearization — in more depth.